The inertial Jacquet-Langlands correspondence: Maximal simple types.

-and the set of these sequences is called the \emph{affine class} of $\Lambda$.
-If $\Lambda = a\Lambda_0$ for a lattice chain~$\Lambda_0$, the sequence~$\Lambda$ will be called a \emph{multiple} of~$\Lambda_0$, and $\fK(\Lambda) = \fK(\Lambda_0)$: what changes is the filtration on this group.
+The set of these sequences is called the \emph{affine class} of $\Lambda$.
+If $\Lambda = a\Lambda_0$ for a lattice chain~$\Lambda_0$, the sequence~$\Lambda$ will be called a \emph{multiple} of~$\Lambda_0$: in this case we have $\fK(\Lambda) = \fK(\Lambda_0)$, and what changes is the filtration on this group.
 The map $\Lambda \mapsto \tr_B(\Lambda)$ preserves affine classes.
-One can't say much about the trace of an arbitrary sequence---for instance, the trace of a chain needn't be a chain, see~\cite{BLbuilding} section~6---but the following result on preimages holds.
+One cannot say much about the trace of an arbitrary sequence---for instance, the trace of a chain need not be a chain, see~\cite[Section~6]{BLbuilding}---but the following result on preimages holds.